opensourcepos/opensourcepos/README.md

   * password: pointofsale
 9. Enjoy

-P.S.: For more infor about a local install based on Raspberry PI please read our wiki
+P.S.: For more info about a local install based on Raspberry PI please read our wiki

 Local install using Docker
 --------------------------